Open Accessibility Menu

 Patient navigators are members of the health care team whose sole mission is to guide patients through the medical maze stretching out before them.
 Navigators answer questions, identify resources, and serve as a liaison between the patient and the health care team.
 Research has shown navigators improve the time between diagnosis and treatment for an identified illness or condition.

-You might think of Trish as another nurse tending to your needs, but navigators actually work with physicians, nurses, radiologists – anyone on your health care team – to coordinate your care and help keep everything on track.
+Corey will work with physicians, nurses, radiologists – anyone on your health care team – to coordinate your care and help keep everything on track.

 Did you know that over 40% of women in the US are affected by bladder and bowel problems?